Using the DMF Recorder Node

 - MetaWatch Port ID

-To understand how indexing configuration can be leveraged to your advantage, consider the following examples:
+To understand leveraging an indexing configuration, consider the following examples:

-Example 1: To query packets based on applications defined by unique transport ports, disable all indexing fields except source and destination transport ports.
-This results in only transport ports being saved as meta data for each packet recorded.
-This greatly reduces per-packet index space consumption and also increases the speed of recorder-node queries.
+Example 1: To query packets based on applications defined by unique transport ports, disable all indexing fields except source and destination transport ports, saving only transport ports as metadata for each packet recorded.
+This technique greatly reduces per-packet index space consumption and increases RN query speed.

-However, you will not be able to effectively query on any other indexing field because that meta data was not saved when the packets were recorded.
+However, this will impact an effective query on any other indexing field because that metadata was not saved when the packets were recorded.

-Example 2: The recorder node supports community ID indexing, which is a hash of IP addresses, IP protocol, and transport ports that can be used to identify a flow of interest.
-If the recorder node use case is to query based on community ID, it might be redundant to index on IPv4 source and destination addresses, IPv6 source and destination addresses, IP protocol, and transport port source and destination addresses.
+Example 2: The RN supports community ID indexing, a hash of IP addresses, IP protocol, and transport ports that identify a flow of interest.
+Suppose the RN use case is to query based on community ID.
+In that case, indexing on IPv4 source and destination addresses, IPv6 source and destination addresses, IP protocol, and transport port source and destination addresses might be redundant.

 Pre-buffer Configuration and Events

-For example, if you configure the pre-buffer to thirty minutes, up to thirty minutes of packets will be received by the buffer.
-When you trigger an event, the packets currently in the buffer are recorded to disk, and packets newly received by the recorder node bypass the buffer and are written directly to disk until the event is terminated.
-When you terminate the event, the pre-buffer resets, accumulating received packets for up to the defined thirty-minute pre-buffer size.
+For example, when configuring the pre-buffer to thirty minutes, the buffer will receive up to thirty minutes of packets.
+When triggering an event, DMF records the packets currently in the buffer to disk, and packets newly received by the RN bypass the buffer and are written directly to disk until the termination of the event.
+When terminating the event, the pre-buffer resets, accumulating received packets for up to the defined thirty-minute pre-buffer size.

-The packets associated with an event can be queried, replayed, or analyzed using any type of recorder node query.
-Each triggered event is identified by a unique, user-supplied name, which can be used in the query to reference packets recorded in the pre-buffer prior to and during the event itself.
+The packets affiliated with an event can be queried, replayed, or analyzed using any RN query.
+Each triggered event is identified by a unique, user-supplied name, used in the query to reference packets recorded in the pre-buffer before and during the event.

 Using an Authentication Token

-When using a DANZ Monitoring Fabric (DMF) Controller authentication token, the recorder node treats the DMF Controller as an ordinary client and requires it to present valid credentials either in the form of an HTTP basic username and password or an authentication token.
+When using a DANZ Monitoring Fabric (DMF) Controller authentication token, the Recorder Node (RN) treats the DMF Controller as an ordinary client, requiring it to present valid credentials either in the form of an HTTP basic username and password or an authentication token.

-Static authentication tokens are pushed to each recorder node as an alternative form of authentication in headless mode, when the DMF Controller is unreachable, or by third-party applications that do not have or do not need Controller credentials.
+Static authentication tokens are pushed to each RN as an alternative form of authentication in headless mode when the DMF Controller is unreachable or by third-party applications that do not have or do not need Controller credentials.

 Using the GUI to Add a Recorder Device